eliot-des/Symbolic-Spice/README.md

 - [x] Add parser for LT Spice .net files.
     - [ ] Add support for parameters.
     - [ ] Test parser with all the components.
+- [ ] Convert scripts into library.
+- [ ] Add Z-Transform for analog coefficients.
 - [ ] Add feature to get State-Space model from netlist.
 - [ ] Add optimizer to fine tune parameters based on a target measurement.
 - [ ] Use Pultec's EQP-1A as an example.